yaml-js/core/README.md

 ## Contributing

-We welcome contributions to the any project at YAML-JS!
+We welcome contributions to any project at YAML-JS!
 To get started:

 1. Fork the repository.
 2. Clone your fork: `git clone https://github.com/yaml-js/typescript.git`